sosise/sosise-docs/documentation/artisan.md

     protected description: string = 'This is an example command';

     /**
-     * When command is executed prevent from double execution */ protected singleExecution: boolean = false;
+     * When the command is executed, prevent it from double execution */ protected singleExecution: boolean = false;